• Skip to primary navigation

 • Cut the vegetables into bite-size pieces or larger if you don’t mind cutting them as you eat.

 • Peel the potatoes or don’t.
 It’s up to you.
-You can also use any variety of potato you like.
+You can also use any variety of potatoes you like.
+Red Bliss or Yukon Gold potatoes are a good choice.

-• Use any variety of onion you prefer.
+• Use any variety of onions you prefer.
 I used pearl onions but they broke up as they cooked so you really couldn’t tell they were cute little onions.

 • Generally, carrots are orange these days, but if you find heirloom carrots in hues of purple, yellow and white, by all means, use those.